Gypsy-Server/Gypsyv0/README.md

 - but Good in MP3 handling , doesn't stuck (80KB of RAM is sufficient in ths case)
 - Sometimes SD card initialization fails (random)

+## Some Fatal Issues
+- **The original PCB has fatal a flaw, SD card Chip detect Pin as CS PIN , so don't use this project as it is , Also the Driver chip of sd card is not necessary so for better design remove it esp8266 can drive sd card itself by 3.3v logic, for my case i have used and extra thin wire to cover up my mistake**